Y0Coss/docs-fork/pages/web_cloud/domains/dns_zone_deletion/guide.en-ca.md

 >>
 > **Step 4**
 >>
->> The cancellation of your service will take place on the **Date of effect** indicated in the "Management of my offers and services" table.
+>> The cancellation of your service will take place on the **Date of effect** indicated in the "My offers and services" table.
 If you do not see the "Cancellation scheduled" status appear, refresh the page.
 >>
 >> > [!primary]
 >> >
 >> > If you want to immediately delete a DNS zone from your [OVHcloud Control Panel](/links/manager), complete the 4 steps to request cancellation on the date of effect, then contact OVHcloud support by creating a support ticket from the [help center](https://help.ovhcloud.com/csm?id=csm_get_help).
 >> > In the ticket, specify the concerned DNS zone and clearly state your wish to delete it immediately without waiting for the date of effect.

 ## Go further